colmap/colmap/doc/tutorial.rst

 of the point cloud cannot be directly visualized in COLMAP, but e.g. in Meshlab by enabling ``Render > Show Normal/Curvature``.
 Similarly, the reconstructed dense surface mesh model must be visualized with external software.

-By default, COLMAP only computes photometrically consistent depth and normal maps as a trade-off between reconstruction quality and speed.
-For highest reconstruction quality, you can compute both photometrically and geometrically consistent depth and normal maps: first, perform stereo processing and disable the ``filter`` option.
-After processing all images (before fusion and meshing), you must re-run stereo processing and enable both the ``filter`` and ``geom_consistency`` options.
-Finally, perform the fusion and meshing steps.

 Note that COLMAP requires a CUDA-enabled GPU, so in addition to the internal dense reconstruction functionality, COLMAP exports to several other dense